M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 2. Automated Investing & Rebalancing

-Set up a recurring deposit — daily, weekly, bi-weekly, monthly — and M1 handles everything from there.
+Set up recurring deposits — daily, weekly, bi-weekly, monthly — and M1 handles everything from there.
 New money gets deployed intelligently, flowing toward whichever slices are most underweight relative to your targets.
-This is a cleaner approach than many platforms that just dump cash into a money market fund and call it a day.
+It's a cleaner approach than many platforms that just dump cash into a money market fund and move on.

-Worth knowing: rebalancing isn't automatic in the traditional calendar sense.
-It's triggered by new deposits and dividend reinvestment, or you can manually kick one off yourself.
-There's no scheduled rebalancing every quarter or anything like that, so if that matters to you, factor it in.
+One thing to know: rebalancing isn't automatic in the traditional calendar sense.
+It gets triggered by new deposits and dividend reinvestment, or you can manually kick one off yourself.
+There's no scheduled rebalancing every quarter, so keep that in mind.

 3. Fractional Shares